openedx/docs.openedx.org/source/developers/references/glossary.rst

    Progress page

       The page in the learning management system that shows learners their scores on graded assignments in the course.
-For more information, see `learners:SFD Check Progress` in the *EdX Learner's Guide*.

-   question
+.. _Q:

+   Question

       A question is a type of post that you or a learner can add to a course discussion topic to bring attention to an issue that the discussion moderation team or learners can resolve.

-      For more information, see `partnercoursestaff:Discussions`.

-   Research Data Exchange (RDX)

-      An edX program that allows participating partner institutions to request data for completed edx.org courses to further approved educational research projects.
-Only partner institutions that choose to participate in RDX contribute data to the program, and only researchers at those institutions can request data from the program.

-      For more information, see `data:Research Data Exchange`.

-   rubric
+.. _R:

+   Rubric

       A list of the items that a learner's response should cover in an open response assessment.
-For more information, see the `partnercoursestaff:PA Rubric` topic in `partnercoursestaff:Open
-      Response Assessments Two`.

       See also :ref:`Open Response Assessment<Open Response Assessment_g>`.

-   seat type
+.. _S:

+   Seat Type

       See :ref:`enrollment track<enrollment_track_g>`.

-   section
+   Section

       The topmost category in your course outline.
 A section can represent a time period or another organizing principle for course content.
 A section contains one or more subsections.

-      For more information, see `partnercoursestaff:Developing Course
-      Sections`.

-   sequential
+   Sequential

       See :term:`Subsection`.

-   short description
+   Short Description

       The description of your course that appears on the Course List page.

-      For more information, see `Course Short Description Guidelines`.

-   simple editor
+   Simple Editor

       The graphical user interface in a problem component.
 The simple editor is available for some problem types.
-For more information, see `partnercoursestaff:Problem Studio View`.

-   single sign-on (SSO)
+   Single Sign-On (SSO)

       SSO is an authentication service that allows a user to access multiple related applications, such as Studio and the LMS, with the same username and password.
 The term SSO is sometimes used to refer to third party authentication, which is a different type of authentication system.
-For information about third party authentication, see
-      :term:`Third Party Authentication`.

-   single select problem
+   Single Select Problem

       A problem that asks learners to select one answer from a list of options.
-      For more information, see `partnercoursestaff:Single Select`.

-   special exam
+   Special Exam

       A general term that applies to proctored and timed exams in edX courses.
 See :term:`Timed Exam` and :term:`Proctored Exam`.

-   split test
+   Split Test

       See :term:`Content Experiment`.

    Studio

      The Open edX tool that you use to build your courses.
-For more information, see `Getting Started with Studio`.

-   subsection
+   Subsection

       A division in the course outline that represents a topic in your course, such as a lesson or another organizing principle.
 Subsections are defined inside sections and contain units.

-      For more information, see `partnercoursestaff:Developing Course
-      Subsections`.

-   text input problem
+.. _T:

+   Text Component

+      A type of component that you can use to add and format text for your course.
+      A Text component can contain text, lists, links, and images.

+   Text Input Problem

       A problem that asks learners to enter a line of text, which is then checked against a specified expected answer.

-      For more information, see `partnercoursestaff:Text Input`.

-   timed exam
+   Timed Exam

       Timed exams are sets of problems that a learner must complete in the amount of time you specify.
 When a learner begins a timed exam, a countdown timer displays, showing the amount of time allowed to complete the exam.
       If needed, you can grant learners additional time to complete the exam.
-      For more information, see `partnercoursestaff:Timed Exams`.

-   third party authentication
+   Third Party Authentication

       A system-wide configuration option that allows users who have a username and password for one system, such as a campus or institutional system, to log in to that system and automatically be given access to the LMS.
 These users do not enter their system credentials in the LMS.

-      For more information about how system administrators can integrate an Open edX instance with a campus or institutional authentication system, see `installation:Enabling Third Party Authentication`.

-   transcript
+   Transcript

       A text version of the content of a video.
 You can make video transcripts available to learners.

-      For more information, see `Obtain a Video Transcript`.

-   unit
+.. _U:

+   Unit

       A unit is a division in the course outline that represents a lesson.
       Learners view all of the content in a unit on a single page.

-      For more information, see `partnercoursestaff:Developing Course Units`.

-   unit navigation bar
+   Unit Navigation Bar

       The horizontal control that appears at the top of the Course page in the LMS.
 The unit navigation bar contains an icon for each unit in the selected